 Cormorants and the Whale (2012)

-Cormorants and the Whale (2012) is a full scale model of a Right Whale skeleton held aloft by nine cormorants.
+Cormorants and the Whale (2012) is a full-scale sculpture of a Right whale skeleton realized as a giant plastic model, held aloft by nine carved cormorants.
 This piece was originally commissioned for the Arts and Culture Program at the Albany International Airport in Colonie, NY.

 American incognitum (2008/2012)

-American incognitum (2008,2012) is a full scale reproduction of an American mastodon skeleton accompanied by journals and photo documentation of the excavation in the basement of an unsuspecting homeowner.
-The documentation reveals the finds and the unfolding of the identity of the remains as the character reconstructs it within his home.
+American incognitum (2008,2012) is a full scale reproduction of an American mastodon skeleton accompanied by journals and photo documentation of the excavation in the basement of an unwitting homeowner.
+The documentation reveals the finds and the unfolding of the identity of the remains as the character reconstructs the mysterious fossils within his home.

-Cephalopod (2014) is a submersible probe designed to record and also be the subject of deepwater exploration.
+Cephalopod (2014) is a submersible probe designed to be its own subject in deepwater exploration.
 The sculpture was first used in the Rutland marble quarry, going to depths of 100' in the still and dark waters that now fill the cavernous quarry.

 American Bison (2012)

-American Bison (2012) is a kinetic sketch sculpture combining the form of an American bison skeleton, a suggestion of train lights and a theater scrim that allows the shadow play of the moving skeleton as it is driven by a clanging motor drive system.
+American Bison (2012) is a mechanical sculpture combining the sketch form of an American bison skeleton, a suggestion of train lights and a theater scrim that allows the shadow play of the moving skeleton as it is driven by a clanging motor drive system.
 American Bison is in the collection of the Albany Institute of History and Art, Albany, NY.

 H. Coal Harris: Wilderness Hermit (2007-2014)